angshuman0baruah/salesforce-connection-using-node/README.md

 	}
 });
 ```
-For insert also you have to login like mentioned in attached file(saleforceNode.js).
+For insert also you have to log in like mentioned in the attached file(saleforceNode.js).

 ## Declaring your application in Salesforce